deliveroo/deliveroo.engineering/alerting.md

 * Read the alert message and acknowledge the alert on PagerDuty.
 It’s important to acknowledge the alert so it doesn’t escalate and send email to every engineer in roots@housetrip.com group, or SMS messages to non duty-engineers.
 * The alert message tells you about the symptom, your mission is to identify the cause.
 The message should point you in the right direction. i.e. “no enquiry email sent” should point towards the DJ not being processed.
 * Fixing the issue.
 Don’t spend too much time on a perfect solution but find one that does the job and fixes the cause.
 Usually:
   * turn off a feature flag
-* temporary disable an ab test
+  * temporary disable an AB test
-* disable the feature with a hotfix
+  * deploy a hotfix
 * Write a note on the PagerDuty alert.
 Be brief, don’t spend more time on documenting the alert than it took you fixing it.
 The note should include:
 * What was the cause?
 Bonus points for including links to useful dashboards on NR or DD
 * How did you fix the cause; useful for future duty comrades